Port of Dover Police: Staffing

-Staffing Areas
+Staffing areas

 The majority of officers perform uniformed mobile and foot patrols incorporating a neighbourhood policing unit.
 The force also has a small criminal investigation department staffed by one detective constable.
 CID officers attend detective training courses at Kent Police training school.
 One constable is employed as a training officer for both initial and in-service training, and the force provides all initial training not only for its own officers and staff, but also for the Port of Bristol Police and the Port of Felixstowe Police.

 The Port of Dover operates 24 hours a day seven days a week which sees over 16.5 million passengers pass through it each year; this combined with huge volumes of cars, lorries and coaches, makes it the busiest ferry port in Europe.
 The port also handles an ever-increasing number of cargo ships, cruise ships and a large number of leisure craft at the marina.
 These statistics result in a very high level of daily interaction with the public which makes PoDP unusual compared with other port police forces.
 During 2009 officers of PoDP made over 700 arrests for a wide variety of offences including drink-driving, theft, fraud and public order.
 Hundreds of other traffic and crime offences were dealt with by way of reporting for summons, or by the issue of graduated fixed penalty notices (this is for where an address is not suitable for summons and Port of Dover officers have been authorised by Kent Police to issue these notices).

-Non-police staff are employed alongside police officers, particularly in the manning of the control room and CCTV cameras which were formerly based in the operational police station just inside the main entrance to the Eastern Docks.
+Non-police staff are employed alongside police officers, particularly in the staffing of the control room and CCTV cameras which were formerly based in the operational police station just inside the main entrance to the Eastern Docks.
 The operational police station is now closed and no longer used by the force.
 There is no longer a headquarters building and all officers are now based in the Terminal Control Building.